heptarch/heptarch.github.io/drafts/demon.md

 ---

-All the prosaic details of that dreary afternoon---sky alternating between bruised peach and gravecloth---rain imminent---coach horses champing and steaming beneath Euston Arch--- station master taking a quick swig in his darkened office, while his eyes search the coffered vault of the Great Hall---
+All the prosaic details of that dreary afternoon---sky alternating between bruised peach and gravecloth---rain imminent---the coach horses, champing and steaming in their oiled leather beneath Euston Arch---now the station master, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Susan Dewar, who, 200 yards directly below the stationmasters rum, gazes with rapture at the fragile and impossible object before her.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->